 On 19 January 1935, Keeton was walking to a shop near his home in Mansfield when he was knocked down by a passing lorry and suffered fractured ribs, concussion and abrasions.
 Five weeks were spent in hospital and a further 10 in a convalescence.
 The newspapers were doubtful if he would play at all in 1935, but he was well enough to turn out for the Nottinghamshire Club and Ground on 30 May and for the First XI in June.

-Both in 1936 and 1937, Keeton contented himself with consistency rather than long innings, in the former season his best score was only 115*, but he exceeded a 50 on 13 occasions and in the latter season he averaged 45 with a highest innings of 136.
+Both in 1936 and 1937, Keeton contented himself with consistency rather than long innings, in the former season his best score was only 115*, but he exceeded 50 on 13 occasions and in the latter season he averaged 45 with a highest innings of 136.
 He seemed unable to find his form in 1938 and the answer to his lack of runs came perhaps in October when he underwent an emergency operation for appendicitis, after being ill for some weeks.

 Prior to the opening of the 1939 season he was rushed to hospital, but his indisposition was not of a long duration and he resumed his place in the side in the third Nottinghamshire game of the summer.
 By mid-July he had played 25 innings without once reaching three figures, though he had made 10 fifties.

 On 15 July at the Oval against Middlesex he batted all day for 263no, whilst Nottinghamshire reached 480 for 5.
-He began in fine style making 22 before Harris scored a single, his fifty came in 50 minutes, but slowed down and did not reach his 100 until half an hour after lunch.
+He began in fine style making 22 before Harris scored a single, his fifty came in 50 minutes, but he slowed down and did not reach his 100 until half an hour after lunch.
 Up to that stage his innings was faultless but he was dropped at 110 by Brown off Sims and again by the same combination at 135.
 Hotchin misjudged a high catch at 150, while at 176 he was dropped in the gulley and at 196 in the slip.
 His 300 came on the Monday morning, after seven hours batting, out of total of 536.

 During the war, Keeton played with Bingley in the Bradford League and in 1946 resumed his cricket with Nottinghamshire.

 After appearing in the first five games of 1951 with little success, Keeton was missing for several matches but Simpon's absence with England enabled him to play versus Gloucestershire at Trent Bridge and he hit 85, adding 143 for the 2nd wicket with Poole.
-His only century of 1951 was versus Kent at Trent Bridge, when he batted 4 hours and. with Simpson. put on 269 for the first wicket.
+His only century of 1951 was versus Kent at Trent Bridge, when he batted 4 hours and, with Simpson, put on 269 for the first wicket.

 Keeton's contract with Nottinghamshire was due to end with the 1951 season and in normal circumstances he would have retired, but in view of his batting, he accepted another season's contract.
 He appeared however only once in 1952 - his final First-Class match against Yorkshire at Bradford.